AnnyTerfect/chatgpt-chat-organizer/README.md

 This GreasyFork script provides a convenient way to organize chats within ChatGPT by allowing users to create and customize folders for efficient chat management.

+## Usage Instructions

+1. Install a userscript manager like Tampermonkey or Greasemonkey in your web browser.
+2. Install the "ChatGPT Chat Organizer" script from [GreasyFork](https://greasyfork.org/en/scripts/465902-chatgpt-chat-organizer).
+3. Create a folder and add chats to it by clicking on the "Move" button in the chat window.

 ## Example

 After installing this script, your chat window will be like: